Vjekoslav Katusin: Early life

 In the age of one, he moved to his parents homeland Croatia with his mother and older brother.
 Until he was five he lived in Draz, where he attended first grade in elementary school.
 After the first year of school he returned to Mainz with his mother and brother to visit his father.
 After the outbreak of war between Serbia and Croatia, his family was not allowed to return to Croatia.

 Career

-From 2006 Vjekoslav Katusin appeared as a minor actor in various movies, including Superheroes - Hasenbrot and Waldgeflüster (2007) and - after meeting the german producer Uwe Boll - in his films Max Schmeling (2010), in which he was also responsible for the Croatian cast, Bloodrayne: The Third Reich and Blubberella.
+From 2006 Vjekoslav Katusin appeared as a minor actor in various movies, including Superheroes – Hasenbrot and Waldgeflüster (2007) and – after meeting the german producer Uwe Boll – in his films Max Schmeling (2010), in which he was also responsible for the Croatian cast, Bloodrayne: The Third Reich and Blubberella.

-In 2015, he produced Dead End - At the end we die, a Croatian crime series for the first time, which was realized in English in order to appeal to an international audience with the series.
+In 2015, he produced Dead End – At the end we die, a Croatian crime series for the first time, which was realized in English to appeal to an international audience with the series.
 The pilot episode premiered at the Harmony Gold Theater in Los Angeles.